 Exceptions to this rule include qualifiers like organic or human-grade.
 Foods with these labels must meet USDA requirements for organic and human-grade food content:

 Chicken and turkey are excellent sources of easily digestible protein for dogs.
 Look for dog foods that list these as the first ingredient.
-Chicken, turkey, beef, and pork are some of the most common protein sources for dog food and are easy to find.
 Spot & Tango’s Chicken and Brown Rice dry food recipe is a great high protein source.

 Next, consider beef and lamb.
 These meats contain around 18-25% protein and are a good source of iron and vitamin B12.
 Always remember that the best diet for your dog depends on their age, breed, size, and health status.